| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 quickly put more stagger on the car but didn't have time to take out other changes that

+had been made earlier to tighten the car.
 The track was great, a little to great, and we were tight.
 I had to

 throw the car to get it to turn in but I could get it around the bottom and the surface